zilinissleepin/freqtrade/docs/advanced-setup.md

   }
 }
 ```

+[Additional log-handlers](#advanced-logging) may need to be configured to for example also have log output in the console.

 Log messages are send to `journald` with the `user` facility.
 So you can see them with the following commands: